OfficeDev/Office-Add-in-samples/Samples/word-add-in-load-and-write-open-xml/README.md

 **Note**

 When you choose the option to see the markup for a selected type of content, what you're seeing is the Office Open XML edited to remove unnecessary markup, along with a few tips for additional guidance.
 You can also review any piece of markup used in the add-in (with formatting to make it easier to navigate) directly in the Visual Studio solution.
-For further help interpreting, editing, and simplifying your work with Office Open XML for Word add-ins, see  Creating Better Add-ins for Word with Office Open XML.
+For further help interpreting, editing, and simplifying your work with Office Open XML for Word add-ins, see [Creating Better Add-ins for Word 2013 with Office Open XML](https://docs.microsoft.com/office/dev/add-ins/word/create-better-add-ins-for-word-with-office-open-xml).

 Figures 2a - 2b show how the document surface and task pane appear after extracting Office Open XML from the selection.